mpv-player/mpv/DOCS/man/input.rst

     Load the given subtitle file or stream.
 By default, it is selected as current subtitle after loading.

-    The ``url`` argument is optional and if empty, file dialog will be shown to select subtitle file.
+    If the command is run interactively using the ``interactive`` prefix and no ``url`` is provided, a file dialog will be displayed to select subtitle file.

     The ``flags`` argument is one of the following values: